 That literal interpretation of the provisions of the Zoning Ordinance would deprive the applicant of property rights commonly enjoyed by other properties in the same zoning district.

-Cook moved to accept B as met; seconded by Barr.
+Cook moved to accept B as not met; seconded by Barr.
 Barr called for discussion and roll call vote.
 Shoemaker NO, Meinke Yes, Barr Yes, Cook No, Jakubiak No; FAILED 2/3

 That the special conditions or circumstances do not result from the actions of the applicant.